Phnom Penh City Guide

 Phnom Penh is the capital city of Cambodia.
-Its located in the junction of Mekong River.
-Three days in the bustling city will allow you to have enough of sight seeing.
+It is located at the junction of the Mekong River.
+Three days in the bustling city will allow you to have enough of sightseeing.

 The local currency is Cambodian Riel (KHR), but US Dollars are accepted all over the country.